 In part one we interviewed a true practitioner of RTI.
 In Part Two we discussed screening and using the data for tier placement, as well as determining tiers and performance levels for each student.
 In Part Three we focused on assigning Progress Monitoring.

 This episode talks about putting meaningful interventions in place based on assessment results.

 Assessment results drive intervention assignments.
 Through assessment, Classworks identifies skill-specific learning deficits and creates individualized assignments for students.
 This independent instruction allows students to work on targeted skills.
 Intervention must be at a student’s performance level.
 This means that there could be a variety of levels a student is working on by skill.
-While students work independently on their learning paths, working in small groups on group specific deficits is very powerful!
+While students typically work independently on their learning paths, focusing on a skill in small groups on group-specific deficit is very powerful!

 The process of creating intervention should look like this: